ColinJhEdwards/algo-data-notes/README.md

 - Bubble and insertion sort perform extremlly well on nearly sorted data
 - time complexity for these will be O(n^2)
 - space complexity will be O(1)
+- Very slow with large datasets
-- at the end of the day they are all pretty equivalent in comparison to better algorithms
+- at the end of the day they are all pretty equivalent in performance

+## Intermediate Sorting Algorithms

+- Don't be scared if you dont understand the concepts so far!
+If you are not understanding the basic sorting methods and have trouble writing the code on your own and understanding it, thats so normal!
+Keep going!
+- The following sorting algorithms we will be learning about will be more of an intermediate level but they are faster compared to previous methods we just worked with.
+- Improve our time complexity from O(n^2) to O(n log n) which is pretty good compared to O(n^2)
+- trade off between efficiency and simplicity
+- Take longer to understand but worth it

+### Merge Sort

+- Combination of merging and sorting
+- exploits the fact that rrays of 0 or 1 element are always sorted
+- works by decomposing an array into smaller arrays of 0 or 1 elements, then building up a newly sorted array -